 Travelers Rest real estate is some of the most expensive in South Carolina, although Travelers Rest house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Travelers Rest is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Travelers Rest is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Travelers Rest who work in sales jobs (13.80%), office and administrative support (13.55%), and management occupations (6.59%).
+Unlike some cities, Travelers Rest isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Travelers Rest are a mix of both white- and blue-collar jobs.
+Overall, Travelers Rest is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Travelers Rest who work in office and administrative support (11.52%), sales jobs (9.95%), and business and financial occupations (8.10%).

 Also of interest is that Travelers Rest has more people living here who work in computers and math than 95% of the places in the US.